Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 - 17. Daniel Jones
 	- Invited by: Jordan
 	- Introduced to Jordan by: RockForce
-	- Working with Jordan to build a Team of Teams in the heavy civil construction industry
+	- Working with Jordan to build a Team of Teams in the heavy civil construction industry - first company in the Lionsberg North America Federation
 - 18. Caleb Reynoldson
 	- Invited by: Jordan
 	- Introduced to Jordan by: RockForce
 	- Working with substance abuse, rehabilitation, and suicide prevention in the construction industry.
+- 19. Daniel Musembi
+	- Invited by: Jordan
+	- Introduced to Jordan by: Estelle Kabithi
+	- First company in the Lionsberg Africa Federation - Woni Foodstore, recently purchased existing foodstore with a vision to begin working on supply chains and becoming supply hub for smaller local food stores in the area.